RawTherapee/RawPedia/content/Local_Adjustments/index.md

 **The Primaries and Illuminant functions - possible uses**

-When to use this function—whether in "Abstract Profile" (Color Tab) or Selective Editing > Color Appearance (CAM16), depending on whether you want to affect the entire image or just a part of it—isn't always straightforward.
+When to use this function - whether in 'Abstract Profile' (Color Tab) or 'Selective Editing > Color Appearance (CAM16)' - depending on whether you want to affect the entire image or just a part of it, isn't always straightforward.
 The system for modifying primaries, illuminants, or adjusting the dominant color using CIExy components is neither intuitive nor user-friendly.
 Nevertheless, it's often the only way to make in-depth color correction adjustments.

 To simplify the explanation, I'll use the module located in Abstract Profiles (Color Tab), which is (slightly) more comprehensive and easier to use.